The Rev. Carol Gadsden, Rector

 Tami was ordained to the priesthood in the Diocese of New York in October, 2016.
 Born and raised a Lutheran, she was received into the Episcopal Church in 2007.
 Before discerning a call to the priesthood, she was a teacher and director of Christian education in a variety of schools and churches in Pennsylvania and New York.
 She is passionate about Christian formation and loves that St. Thomas’ mission statement professes its welcome to all “seekers, searchers, and doubters”, because she ventures that all of us can find ourselves in one of those categories at any given time.

-She loves cooking, hiking, journaling, geocaching and playing board games.
-She admits to having a weakness for playing Plants vs. Zombies on her Ipad and to being ridiculously competitive at pictionary, scrabble, and charades.
+She enjoys hiking, journaling, geocaching and playing board games and admits to being ridiculously competitive at times.

-Tami is married to Auxford Burks, who is a pediatrician and the residency program director at Jacobi Medical Center in the Bronx.
-They have three sons – Alexander who is a junior at SUNY Geneseo; William who is a freshman at SUNY Stonybrook; and Ian who is a freshman at Mamaroneck High School.
+Tami has three sons – Alexander who lives in Geneseo, NY and works as a teacher; William who is a senior at SUNY Stonybrook; and Ian who is a senior at Mamaroneck High School.